namin/simple-tracing-jit/README.md

 ## TODOs / Limitations

-- [ ] Find a program that requires more than one trace in the tree tracing jit.
+- [ ] Find a program that requires more than one trace in the tree tracing JIT.

 - [x] Does not implement any heuristics to stop recording once in a hot loop.